soheilsshh/Rexora/README.md

 ---

+## 🔒 Security Considerations

+- Add authentication for WebSocket connections to prevent unauthorized access.
+- Validate all incoming messages to ensure they follow the correct structure.
+- Implement logging for message tracking and debugging.

+---

 ## 🚀 Future Enhancements

 - Add support for multiple master accounts
 - Save all trade actions to a database
+- Build a frontend dashboard for monitoring
 - Implement secure communication with SSL/TLS and token-based authentication

 ---

+Feel free to fork, contribute, or open issues on the GitHub repository!